elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/mediator-pattern.md

 ---
 title: Mediator Design Pattern
-description: The Mediator Pattern is a design pattern that allows one item to notify another group of objects when an event or action occurs.
+description: The mediator pattern is a structural pattern that enables one item to alert another group of objects when an event or action occurs.
 sidebar_position: 6
 sidebar_label: Mediator
 ---